 Vinoy Park is an expansive greenspace with a seaside trail perfect for biking or sunset walks.
 When the park isn’t open for enjoying a picnic or a good book in the shade, it’s probably because it’s hosting one of the city’s many public events, including Ribfest and the Tampa Bay Blues Festival.

-One of the best parts about living in a large city is the easy access to cultural centers and creation, from open mic nights at local cafes to museums that span cultures and centuries.
+One of the best parts about living in St Petersburg, FL is the easy access to cultural centers and creation, from open mic nights at local cafes to museums that span cultures and centuries.
 If you’re looking for your next neighborhood to constantly inspire you, Downtown St. Petersburg is the place to be.

 Experience the beauty of the surreal at the Dali Museum, dedicated to surrealist painter and artist Salvador Dali.
 Explore a wide collection of Dali’s work in the museum’s permanent collection, including sculptures, paintings, and photographs, or learn about the museum’s featured artist of the moment.
-The museum also has an outdoor sculpture garden, the ideal spot for turning inspiration into ideas.
+This St Petersburg museum also has an outdoor sculpture garden, the ideal spot for turning inspiration into ideas.

 Speaking of inspiration: The Imagine Museum is one of St. Pete’s most famous and unique museums.
 Focused entirely on contemporary glass art, the space houses over 1,500 works spanning from 1960.
 If you find yourself inspired enough after your visit, head to The Morean Art Center, where you can take classes in glassblowing, photography, sculpture, clay, and more.